 Students are representatives of our school during the bus ride to and from in the morning and afternoon.
 We expect all children to obey the rules of the proper behavior and safety on the bus.
-If a student's

-WSP Family Handbook 2019-20 Page 21 of 63 behavior is unacceptable to the bus driver, the student may be officially written up, with a copy of the report going to the student's file after the Head of School and teacher sees it.
-If a student receives a write up he/she may be suspended from the bus for one week.
+If a student's behavior is unacceptable to the bus driver, the student may be officially written up, with a copy of the report going to the student's file after the Head of School and teacher sees it.
+If a student receives a write up they may be suspended from the bus for one week.
 Additional incidents may result in permanent suspension from the bus.